choonghwanlee/copywriting-assistant/README.md

 # Copywriting Assistant

-Demo app of enterprise copywriting assistant, built using Amazon Bedrock.
+Demo app of enterprise copywriting assistant, built using Amazon Bedrock, FastAPI.

 The `main` branch will contain the most up-to-date code.
 To find submissions for a specific week, please navigate to the respective branch.

 ## Week 5 submission:

 Requirements:

+- Working API service
+- API Documentation
+- Security Measures
+- Usage metrics

 ### API Documentation